 iPad, camera and two phones (one for my travel sim, one for my usual number) are it for me.
 All my cords have ports so I can just take one plug.
 I have two adaptors – one for the UK and one for Europe.

 Bits & Pieces for a Europe spring packing list

 A microfibre towel.
 Handy for using as a blanket, for sitting on damp grass and a myriad of other uses.
 A small travel size lint brush.
-A collapsable water bottle that takes no space at all and will save me buying water on the Cinque Terre and the train.
-What to pack for Europe in Travel clothes for Europe springApril
+A collapsible water bottle that takes no space at all and will save me buying water on the Cinque Terre and the train.

 What isn’t in my packing list for spring in Europe

 Apart from an Italian phrase book and my (small) London guidebook, no hard copy books are coming this time round.
 Instead all my reading material is loaded onto my iPad.
 If I’m desperate to feel paper pages in my hand, I’ll buy something in London.
 A dress.
 I know.
 I say on all my packing lists to pack something along the lines of a little black dress.
 But this time I’m not.
 Instead I’m going for clever separates only.
 And taking an extra pair of pants because of the more casual nature of the second part of my trip.